 Rules for Having a Pool in Your Backyard

 Drowning, by far, carries the most significant amount of risks and children are the most likely victims.
-Between 2015 and 2017 6,400 children were treated for non-fatal drowning incidents.
-During that same period of time 1,000 children lost their lives.
-In 2017 drowning was the second leading cause of death for children between the ages of 1 and 14.
+Between 2015 and 2017, 6,400 children were treated for non-fatal drowning incidents.
+During that same time period, 1,000 children lost their lives.
+In 2017, drowning was the second leading cause of death for children between the ages of 1 and 14.